f5devcentral/access-labs/class3/module4/lab02.rst

 Task 2 - Create and assign a Security Logging Profile to the virtual
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-..note :: Ensure you are logged into BIGIP1

 #.
 From the web browser, click on the **Security -> Event Logs -> Logging Profile** and click **Create**.